JRHB314/VBCS-Integration/README.md

   return userA, userC, rel
   ```

   Uh oh, it looks like the A node showed up blank.
 Why is that?
 We created userA in the previous cypher statement, but because we are writing a separate cypher statement, it has no idea how to reference that userA.
+That is, the references we creae to nodes only last one statement, and can be changed in the next; "userA" is not stored as a property of "A".
+We could call it "N", "nodeA", or whatver we want, and it only has to be consistent within the query. <br>
-We have to actually find userA and userC first in order to use them correctly.
+  Now, we have to first find userA and userC using `MATCH` in order to use them in our query.
+This is similar to a SELECT statement in SQL.

   ```
   MATCH (userA:Person {name:"A"})